The biggest event on the School Games calendar is the National Finals.

 What has the event achieved so far?

-As of the end of the 2017 event, 19,200 young athletes have competed in the School Games.
+As of the end of the 2018 event, over 20,000 young athletes have competed in the School Games.
 The School Games is extremely proud of all of its alumni.
 Many of our athletes have gone on to be extremely successful, including Olympic and Paralympic medal winners Adam Peaty, Dina Asher-Smith, Ellie Simmonds, Hannah Cockroft, Jonny Peacock, and Max Whitlock.
-In fact, 56 of the 382 athletes representing Team GB at the 2016 Olympic Games in Rio have competed at the School Games – 15% of the team – and if the School Games was a country it would have finished 17th in Brazil.
+In fact, 56 of the 382 athletes who represented Team GB at the 2016 Olympic Games in Rio have competed at the School Games – 15% of the team – and if the School Games was a country it would have finished 17th in Brazil.
 But most importantly, the School Games provides a crucial environment to nurture top young athletes who come through the NGB talent systems.

 Can I get involved?

 Of course you can, there are lots of opportunities available each year, and not just those for our young athletes.
-Each year we will be reaching out to our network for volunteers to assist with the running of the Games, whilst there will also be the opportunity to purchase tickets, either as an individual or as a school group.
+For each National Finals, we will be reaching out to our network for volunteers to assist with the running of the Games, whilst there will also be the opportunity to purchase tickets, either as an individual or as a school group.
 Make sure you are registered with the School Games website to be the first to hear about these opportunities and any special offers.

 Find your school

 Get all the latest news and media from Loughborough University